-The practice's uptake for the cervical screening programme was 87%, which was comparable to the clinical commissioning group (CCG) average of 82% and the national average of 82%.
+The practice's uptake for the cervical screening programme was 81% which was comparable to the CCG average of 84% and the national average of 82%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
-The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and for those with a learning disability and they ensured a female sample taker was available.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
-The practice recorded that 59% of patients aged 60-69 had been screened for bowel cancer in last 30 months compared to the England average of 59%.
-There were fails afe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.
+There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.

-Childhood immunisation rates for the vaccines given were comparable to CCG and national averages.
-For example, childhood immunisation rates for the vaccines given to under two year olds was 100% and five year olds was 100%.
-This was above both the CCG and national averages.
+Childhood immunisation rates for the vaccinations given were comparable to CCG/national averages.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 75% to 97% and five year olds from 93% to 98%.